Taiwan (China) RoHS (CNS 15663) Restricted Substances Effective Dates for EE Products

 Label products with details of the presence of any restricted substances, using the restricted substances presence table

-Unlike EU RoHS, which prohibits EE products which contain hazardous substances from being placed on the market, Taiwan allows products onto the market even if their restricted substances content is beyond the thresholds.
+Unlike EU RoHS, which prohibits EE products which contain hazardous substances from being placed on the market, Taiwan (China) allows products onto the market even if their restricted substances content is beyond the thresholds.
 However, the applicant must produce the ‘table of presence condition of restricted substances’ (see image) and add the table to the body, packaging, stickers, or instruction booklets of affected E&E products.

-The table is an example of the ‘table of presence condition of restricted substances’ for Taiwan RoHS.
+The table is an example of the ‘table of presence condition of restricted substances’ for Taiwan (China) RoHS.

 BSMI Commodity Inspection Mark

-Under the Commodity Inspection Act, BSMI added Taiwan RoHS as a compliance requirement for legal inspected EE products.
+Under the Commodity Inspection Act, BSMI added Taiwan (China) RoHS as a compliance requirement for legal inspected EE products.
 There are three mandatory conformity assessment schemes for affected EE products, and the selection of the assessment schemes is based on BSMI’s announcements.

 For products that have passed the mandatory conformity assessment scheme, a BSMI Commodity Inspection Mark (see example) needs to be put on products in a prominent location.